 Plastic Free Swindon is a campaign to help end plastic pollution.
 It was launched for Plastic Free July 2018 by Swindon Climate Action Network.
-As part of Friends of the Earth, we form part of the global Break Free From Plastic movement.
+As part of Friends of the Earth, we form part of the global Break Free From Plastic movement (vision, mission and principles here).
 Efforts to end plastic pollution are global and increasingly co-ordinated.
 There is much hope when we work together.

 The campaign is made up of volunteers and is non-politically affiliated.
 However, it is very important that we address political issues.
 Strong legislation is urgently required, it would make a huge difference in reducing plastic pollution.
 See the government section for further info.

 - We support a system of zero waste.
 The current system of plastic recycling is neither healthy nor sustainable.
-See the 'recycling' category of the library for further info.
+See the 'recycling' and 'zero waste' categories of the library for further info.

 - We support the aims of the Plastic Pollution Bill, a structured timetable to eliminate plastic pollution.